 Patients that take Vicodin as medication and strictly observe the doctor’s consumption guidelines should not experience side effects.
 Vicodin is a medicine that should be taken only for a short amount of time.
 The reason for this is that hydrocodone is potentially addictive, which can make it difficult to stop taking Vicodin.
-A prolonged use of that medicine can have many more harmful effects, as you can see below.
+A prolonged use of that medicine can have many more harmful effects.

-The first signs of side effects should be a warning that it is time to change your medication.
+The first signs of side effects should be a warning that it is time to change the medication.

 Adverse Short-Term Side Effects of Vicodin Use

 Typical side effect of prescription Vicodin use is frequent lightheadedness, especially when standing up.
 That is the most common side effect of patients using Vicodin.
 If it gets bad, laxatives are an option, although they shouldn’t become a daily remedy due to the body’s capability of becoming reliant on them.
 Additionally, include fibers in the diet, drink at least two liters of water a day, and exercise moderately at least three times a week.

 In the case of Vicodin abuse, the side effects can manifest themselves immediately as: